 Treating ADHD is covered more extensively on the page https://www.neuroscirandd.com/adhd-treatment/.

 Here’s a brief overview.

 To put it right out in front, a person with moderate ADHD, or ADHD that is more severe than moderate, needs medication.
 There is no way around it.
 Many people hope to avoid using medication.
 Parents often try to avoid medication use for their children.
 In avoiding medication they leave their child at risk.
 It might be that person with mild ADHD could work it out, make it through life and not use medication, and still win.
 But even so, why?
-Why purposefully spend a life at 80% when one can spend their life at 95% with little extra effort?
+Why purposefully spend a life at 80% when one can spend their life at 95% with little extra cost and effort?